ShreyasShende3/Face-Recognition/README.md

 6) You can delete the placeholder files I've added in the Attendance,Student Details and Training Image folders

-7) After the completion of all this steps syou should be able the following output :
+7) After you run the code the following Interface is shown(follow above instructions for the attendance):
 ![Output](https://github.com/ShreyasShende3/Face-Recognition/blob/main/Screenshot%20(8).png)

 ## Known Issues and Errors <a name= "known_issues"></a>